 - Werber, Laura, Derose, Kathryn, Rudnick, Mollie, Harrell, Margaret, and Naranjo, Diana.
 “Faith-Based Organizations and Veteran Reintegration: Enriching the Web of Support.”
 RAND Corporation.
 2015.

 As our Veterans return, welcome them home by building strong connections.

 Employers are not ready to employ Veterans despite the shortage of workers and the ‘skills gap.’

-- 71% do not provide training to hiring managers or recruiters on Veteran hiring
+- 69% of their organizations do not provide training to hiring managers on Veteran-specific hiring practices,